Online intensives with a licensed psychologist: 443.480.5999

 • And we’ll schedule your intensive.

-* No-regrets Policy: Committing to a therapy intensive is a big decision.
+* No-regrets Policy: Committing to an intensive is a big decision.
 If within 48 hours of paying for an intensive you change your mind, you may cancel for a refund of the intensive cost, minus a $25 administrative fee.

 Mini Intensive